-Setting DKV Belgium level of risk appetite and related risk tolerance levels for all areas of business (risk appetite policy - risk strategy);

-- Approving DKV Belgium's general risk management policy and specific risk management policies; - Taking front-line strategic risk decisions and being closely involved with the ongoing monitoring of DKV Belgium Risk Profile (the Board of Directors and the Audit and Risk Committee will be in possession of relevant and comprehensive information on the risks DKV Belgium faces); - Approving the Regular Supervisory Report (RSR) and the Own Risk and Solvency Assessment (ORSA).
+- Setting DKV Belgium level of risk appetite and related risk tolerance levels for all areas of business - Approving DKV Belgium's general risk management policy and specific risk management policies. - Taking front-line strategic risk decisions and being closely involved with the ongoing monitoring of DKV Belgium Risk Profile (the Board of Directors and the Audit and Risk Committee will be in possession of relevant and comprehensive information on the risks DKV Belgium faces). - Approving the Regular Supervisory Report (RSR) and the Own Risk and Solvency Assessment (ORSA).